yonigresearch-wq/yonigresearch-wq.github.io/_portfolio/TG_project.md

 - Visualized concordant and non-concordant cases using stratified scatter plots.
 - Quantified the contribution of each analyzer to misclassification using summary tables and a pie chart of disagreement sources.

+The main results of the regression analysis, post ATG exclusion, are visulaized below:

 ![Figure 1: ](/assets/images/TG1.png)

 ---